-What reasonable changes can we make to our houses to increase their energy efficiency, without spoiling what is special about them?
+As we respond to the climate emergency, what changes can we make to Victorian and Edwardian houses to increase their energy efficiency without spoiling what is special about them?

 Victorian and Edwardian houses are our future.
-They are very popular with owners, and most of them are still likely to be around in fifty years' time.
-Yet there is little doubt that climate change is upon us, and we need to do what we can to mitigate its effects.
-What reasonable changes can we make to our houses to increase their energy efficiency, without spoiling what is special about them?
+They are very popular with owners, and most of them are still likely to be around in fifty or a hundred years' time.
+Yet the climate emergency is upon us, and we need to do what we can to mitigate its effects.
+The Victorian Society campaigns for change at a high level to end policies such as permitted development demolition - but what reasonable changes can we make to our houses to increase their energy efficiency, without spoiling what is special about them?

 Historic England has also published information on improving the energy efficiency of older buildings.